pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 X.head()
 ```

-### Propensity Score Model
+## Propensity Score Model

 +++

-In this first step we define a model building function to capture the probability of treatment i.e. our propensity score for each observation.
+In this first step we define a model building function to capture the probability of treatment i.e. our propensity score for each individual.

 We specify two types of model which are to  be assessed.
-One which relies entirely on the Logistic regression and another which uses BART to model the relationships between and the covariates, the outcome and each other.
+One which relies entirely on the Logistic regression and another which uses BART to model the relationships between and the covariates and the outcome.
+The BART model has the benefit of using a tree-based algorithm to explore the interaction effects among the various strata in our sample data.

+Having a flexible model like BART is key to understanding what we are doing when we undertake inverse propensity weighting (IVPw) adjustments.
+The thought is that any given strata in our dataset will be described by a set of covariates.
+Types of individual will be represented by these covariate profiles.
+The share of observations within our data which are picked out by any given covariate profile represents a bias towards that type of individual.
+If our treatment status is such that individuals will more or less actively select themselves into the status, then a naive comparisons of differences between treatment groups and control groups will be misleading to the degree that we have over-represented types of individual (covariate profiles) in the population.

+Randomisation solves this.
+But we can't always randomise.

+What happens when we randomise?
+Randomisation of treatment status aims to ensure that we have a balance of covariate profiles across both groups.
+This helps avoid the selection-bias just discussed.
+Propensity scores are useful because they can help emulate _as-if_ random assignment of treatment status in the sample data through a specific transformation of the observed data.

+First we model the individual propensity scores as a function of the indivifua covariate profiles:

 ```{code-cell} ipython3
 def make_propensity_model(X, t, bart=True, probit=True, samples=1000):